John-Li-happy/ForNameDataBaseMac/README.md

 # ForNameDataBaseMac
 A blueprint for parelling iOS project

+** There must be a way to create "iOS-macOS" in same platform, will also dig on it

 ## Discription
 This blueprint will be deployed parellelly with my next iOS project